News & Media

 Take a Leap for the Ocean!
 Seaweed forests face a number of threats and in Wellington Harbour overfishing of sea urchin predators is a key driver for their decline.
 We know what actions can restore these highly productive kelp forests that provide the foundation for the seafood we cherish.
 Hear what you can do to take a leap for the ocean and become an ocean champion.
 Watch Nicole’s TEDx talk here.

-You can also watch the intro and closing remarks by the masters of ceremony here.
+Watch the intro and closing remarks by the masters of ceremony here.

 In the News